-Certain employers in relatively low-hazard industries have been regularly exempt from maintaining OSHA 300 are excluded from OSHA's basic recordkeeping requirements.
-The current exemption list is industry-specific logs would be required to keep them.
-Recordkeepers and based on the outdated 1987 Standard Industrial would need to be trained to identify work-related injuries Classification (SIC) coding system.
-The proposed rule and illnesses and properly record them.
-Conversely, some would recategorize the exempt industries according employers that have been required to keep records would to the North American Industrial Classification System now be exempt from doing so.
-(NAICS), which is used by federal agencies for statistical research purposes.
-It would also remove some indus-Employers should check the following lists to determine where they fit within OSHA's proposed rule: tries from the list based on new injury and illness data compiled by the Bureau of Labor Statistics.
+Certain employers in relatively low-hazard industries are excluded from OSHA's basic recordkeeping requirements.
+The current exemption list is industry-specific and based on the outdated 1987 Standard Industrial Classification (SIC) coding system.
+The proposed rule would recategorize and illnesses and properly record them.
+Conversely, some the exempt industries according to the North American Industrial Classification System (NAICS), which is used by federal agencies for statistical research purposes.
+It would also remove some industries from the list based on new injury and illness data compiled by the Bureau of Labor Statistics.